 Devising improved or novel diagnostics or treatments.

-Promote the implementation of genomic and precision medicine in BWH, MGH, BCH, and Middle East through capacity building.
+Promote the implementation of genomic and precision medicine in BWH, MGH, Broad Institute and Middle East through capacity building.